abstract gray background

 At this point, scientists are trying to catch up with mainstream journalists to provide scientific evidence — RWE — that is obtained with appropriate rigor.
 We are still collectively trying to understand exactly what post-COVID syndrome entails.

-Immediate Lessons to Apply
+Immediate lessons to apply

 There have been several other lessons learned about RWD from the COVID-19 pandemic that can be applied in the near term.
 Clinical trials could be supplemented with RWD about the patients participating in the trials.
 Capturing data on all electronic medical records would provide more complete pictures of the patients beyond the data collected in the trial.